 Under “Products” you can see lot of sub-options, each option is called GUID (Global Unique IDentifier) having sub-option of “InstallProperties”.
 Each installed Microsoft software on a computer will have one GUID and the name of the installed version will be shown in the variable “DisplayName”.
 Ensure to select the correct GUID and verify the DisplayName is showing the same version of your Microsoft Office pack.
 Below is the screenshot to select the correct GUID for “Microsoft Office Professional Plus 2010” installation.

-Once you identified the correct version showing in the DisplayName, then look for the another variable in the same page called “RegCompany” showing your existing company name.
+Once you identified the correct version showing in the DisplayName, then look for the another variable in the same page called “RegCompany”.
+It will be showing your existing company name.
 Double click on “RegCompany” to see a popup window where you can enter your new company name as shown in the below picture.
 Click on “OK” button and close the registry editor.

-Open Word, Excel or PowerPoint and go to the option “File > Info > Properties > Show All Properties” in Office 2010 to see the company name is changed to the new name as you entered in the registry editor.
+Open Word, Excel or PowerPoint and go to “File > Info > Properties > Show All Properties”.
+Here you can see the company name is changed to the new name as you entered in the registry editor.
 The change will reflect only in the new blank document template called “Normal.dot” or “Normal.dotm” which will open by default.